Building a stable classifier with the inflated argmax: Experiments

 \paragraph{Data and models.} We use Fashion-MNIST \citep{xiao2017fashionmnist}, which consists of $n=60,000$ training pairs $(X_i, Y_i)$, $N=10,000$ test pairs $(\tilde{X}_j, \tilde{Y}_j)$, and $L=10$ classes.
 For each data point $(X,Y)$, $X$ is a $28\times28$ grayscale image that pictures a clothing item, and $Y\in[L]$ indicates the type of item, e.g., a dress, a coat, etc. The base model we use is a variant of LeNet-5, implemented in PyTorch \citep{paszke2019pytorch} tutorials as GarmentClassifier().
 The base algorithm~$\ca$ trains this classifier using $5$ epochs of stochastic gradient descent.

-\paragraph{Methods and evaluation.} We compare three methods: \begin{enumerate} \item Taking the argmax of the base learning algorithm $\ca$. \item Taking the argmax of the subbagged algorithm $\widetilde\ca_m$, with $B=200$ bags of size $m = n/2$. \item Taking the $\eps$-inflated argmax of the subbagged algorithm $\widetilde\ca_m$, with $B=200$ bags of size $m=n/2$ and tolerance $\eps = .05$. \end{enumerate}
+\paragraph{Methods and evaluation.} We compare four methods: \begin{enumerate} \item The argmax of the base learning algorithm $\ca$. \item The $\eps$-inflated argmax of the base learning algorithm $\ca$ with tolerance $\eps = .05$. \item The argmax of the subbagged algorithm $\widetilde\ca_m$, with $B=1,000$ bags of size $m = n/2$. \item The $\eps$-inflated argmax of the subbagged algorithm $\widetilde\ca_m$, with $B=1,000$ bags of size $m=n/2$ and tolerance $\eps = .05$. \end{enumerate}

 We evaluate each method based on several metrics.
-First, to assess selection stability, we compute, for each test point $j=1,\ldots,N$,
+First, to assess selection stability, for each test point $j=1,\ldots,N$ we compute its instability

+where $i_1,\dots,i_{500}$ are sampled uniformly without replacement from $[n]$ (i.e., we are sampling 500 leave-one-out models $\hat{p}^{\setminus i}$ to compare to the model $\hat{p}$ trained on the full training set).
+Since our theory concerns worst-case instability over all possible test points, we evaluate the maximum instability